How to Become an Air Traffic Controller About this section

-Controllers also must pass a physical exam each year and a job performance exam twice per year.
-In addition, they must pass periodic drug screenings.
+Once hired, controllers typically complete on-the-job training that lasts more than 12 months.
+They also must pass a physical exam each year, a job performance exam twice a year, and periodic drug screenings.

-The FAA sets guidelines for schools to offer specific programs called the Air Traffic Collegiate Training Initiative, or the AT-CTI program.
+The FAA sets guidelines for schools that offer the AT-CTI program.
 AT-CTI schools offer 2- or 4-year degrees that are designed to prepare students for a career in air traffic control.
-The curriculum is not standardized, but courses focus on subjects that are fundamental to aviation.
-Topics include aviation weather, airspace, clearances, reading maps, federal regulations, and other related topics.
+The curriculum is not standardized, but courses focus on subjects that are fundamental to aviation, including airspace, clearances, chart reading, and federal regulations.

-After graduating from the Academy, trainees are assigned to an air traffic control facility as developmental controllers, until they complete all requirements for becoming a certified air traffic controller.
+After graduating from the Academy, trainees are assigned to an air traffic control facility as developmental controllers until they complete requirements for becoming a certified air traffic controller.
 Developmental controllers begin their careers by supplying pilots with basic flight data and airport information.
-They then advance to positions within the control room that have more responsibility.
+They then may advance to positions within the control room that have more responsibility.

 Licenses, Certifications, and Registrations

-All air traffic controllers must hold an Air Traffic Control Tower Operator Certificate or be appropriately qualified and supervised as stated in Title 14 of the Code of Federal Regulations part 65.
-They must be at least 18 years old, fluent in English, and comply with all knowledge and skill requirements.
+All air traffic controllers must hold an Air Traffic Control Tower Operator Certificate or be appropriately qualified and supervised as stated in Title 14 of the Code of Federal Regulations, Part 65.

 Communication skills.
-Air traffic controllers must be able to give clear, concise instructions, listen carefully to pilot’s requests, and respond by speaking clearly.
+Air traffic controllers must be able to give clear, concise instructions, listen carefully to pilots’ requests, and respond by speaking clearly in English.

-Concentration skills.
-Controllers must be able to concentrate in a room where multiple conversations occur at once.
-For example, in a large airport tower, several controllers may be speaking with several pilots at the same time.
+Detail oriented.
+Controllers must be able to concentrate while multiple conversations occur at once.
+For example, in a large airport tower, several controllers may be speaking with different pilots at the same time.

 Math skills.
 Controllers must be able to do arithmetic accurately and quickly.
-They often need to compute speed, time, and distance problems, and recommend heading and altitude changes.
+They often need to compute speeds, times, and distances, and they recommend heading and altitude changes.

 Organizational skills.
-Controllers must be able to coordinate the actions of multiple flights.
-Controllers need to be able to prioritize tasks, as they may be required to guide several pilots at the same time.
+Controllers must be able to coordinate the actions of multiple flights and to prioritize tasks, because they may be required to guide several pilots at the same time.

 Problem-solving skills.
-Controllers must be able to understand complex situations, such as the impact of changing weather patterns on a plane’s flight path.
-Controllers must be able to review important information and provide pilots with an appropriate solution.
+Controllers must be able to understand complex situations, review changing circumstances, and provide pilots with appropriate alternatives.